Deantoni Parks: Biography

-KUDU
+Kudu

 In 1998, while living in Boston, Deantoni drafted the New Wave Manifesto.
-It was these beliefs that provided the foundation for the core song structures that ultimately led to the recording of the KUDU demo.
-He founded KUDU with his then girlfriend Sylvia Gordon, Nicci Kasper.
+It was these beliefs that provided the foundation for the core song structures that ultimately led to the recording of the Kudu demo.
+He founded Kudu with his then girlfriend Sylvia Gordon, Nicci Kasper.

-KUDU was performing Photek, Roni Size and Cujo covers at venues (name specific venues or shows with select acts) around Boston.
-Due to Deantoni's ability to play hyper/punk/virtuosic rhythms live, KUDU inspired and influenced many American drummers and live drum and bass acts from 2000 on.
-Bill Laswell, Vernon Reid (Living Colour) and Jojo Mayer were all seen at early KUDU shows after the band relocated to New York City in 2000.
+Kudu was performing Photek, Roni Size and Cujo covers at venues (name specific venues or shows with select acts) around Boston.
+Due to Deantoni's ability to play hyper/punk/virtuosic rhythms live, Kudu inspired and influenced many American drummers and live drum and bass acts from 2000 on.
+Bill Laswell, Vernon Reid (Living Colour) and Jojo Mayer were all seen at early Kudu shows after the band relocated to New York City in 2000.

 Kudu released their self-titled debut on Velour Recordings, a New York-based label, in 2001.
 The band eventually agreed to terms with Nublu Records and in 2006 the label released their Death of the Party album.
 NuBlu also released Back for More: A Remix Collection.
 The album featured a cherry-picked selection of unreleased tracks, B-sides, rare recordings and remixes by Armand Van Helden, Tommie Sunshine, Sinden, Drop the Lime, King Britt, Curtis Vodka, Hess Is More, LingLing and others.

 Between summer 2006 and the fall of 2007 they performed at the Roskilde Festival held south of Roskilde in Denmark, Delta Tejo Festival in Portugal and Transmusicales held annually in Rennes, Brittany, France.
 Their last public performance was opening for Me'shell Ndegeocello at the Highline Ballroom in the fall of 2009.

-Despite KUDU's early success, the group has not released an album since 2008's Back for More.
+Despite Kudu's early success, the group has not released an album since 2008's Back for More.
 Nicci Kasper, Sylvia Gordon and Deantoni have all continued to write and produce tracks for other artists including John Cale and Me'shell Ndegeocello.
 In early 2009 Deantoni and Nick Kasper began collaborating as the writing duo We Are Dark Angels.